 Need advice on how to find and integrate no-cost course materials?
 Contact your Subject Librarian or the Resource sharing department at firstname.lastname@example.org.

-We are still accepting material for Print Reserve, however, please note that students will not be able to check this material out from the library.
-Students will only be able to request select pages or chapters to be scanned and electronically delivered to them.
+Students may request select pages or chapters from print reserves to be scanned and electronically delivered to them.
 Scan requests must be submitted to Interlibrary Loan.